Christian Science: The Christian Science movement after 1910

-In the aftermath of Eddy's death some newspapers speculated that the church would fall apart, while others expected it to continue just as it had before.
+In the aftermath of Eddy's death, some newspapers speculated that the church would fall apart, while others expected it to continue just as it had before.
 As it was, the movement continued to grow in the first few decades after 1910.
-The Manual of the Mother Church prohibits the church from publishing membership figures, and it is not clear exactly where the height of the movement was.
+The Manual of the Mother Church prohibits the church from publishing membership figures, and it is not clear exactly when the height of the movement was.
 A 1936 census counted c.
 268,915 Christian Scientists in the United States (2,098 per million), and Rodney Stark believes this to be close to the height.
-However the number of Christian Science churches continued to increase until around 1960, at which point there was a reversal and since then many churches have closed their doors.
+However, the number of Christian Science churches continued to increase until around 1960, at which point there was a reversal and, since then, many churches have closed their doors.
 The number of Christian Science practitioners in the United States began to decline in the 1940s according to Stark.
-According to J. Gordon Melton, in 1972 there were 3,237 congregations worldwide, of which roughly 2,400 were in the United States; and in the following ten years about 200 congregations were closed.
+According to J. Gordon Melton, in 1972 there were 3,237 congregations worldwide, of which roughly 2,400 were in the United States; and, in the following ten years, about 200 congregations were closed.

 During the years after Eddy's death, the church has gone through a number of hardships and controversies.
 This included attempts to make practicing Christian Science illegal in the United States and elsewhere; a period known as the Great Litigation which involved two intertwined lawsuits regarding church governance; persecution under the Nazi and Communist regimes in Germany and the Imperial regime in Japan; a series of lawsuits involving the deaths of members of the church, most notably some children; and a controversial decision to publish a book by Bliss Knapp.
 In conjunction with the Knapp book controversy, there was controversy within the church involving The Monitor Channel, part of The Christian Science Monitor which had been losing money, and which eventually led to the channel shutting down.
+Acknowledging their earlier mistake, of accepting a multi-million dollar publishing incentive to offset broadcasting losses, The Christian Science Board Of Directors, with the concurrence of the Trustees Of The Christian Science Publishing Society, withdrew Destiny Of The Mother Church from publication in September 2023.
 In addition, it has since its beginning been branded as a cult by more fundamentalist strains of Christianity, and attracted significant opposition as a result.
 A number of independent teachers and alternative movements of Christian Science have emerged since its founding, but none of these individuals or groups have achieved the prominence of the Christian Science church.

-Despite the hardships and controversies, many Christian Science churches and Reading Rooms remain in existence around the world, and in recent years there have been reports of the religion growing in Africa.
-The Christian Science Monitor also remains a well respected non-religious paper which is especially noted for its international reporting and lack of partisanship.
+Despite the hardships and controversies, many Christian Science churches and Reading Rooms remain in existence around the world, and, in recent years, there have been reports of the religion growing in Africa, though it remains significantly behind other evangelical groups.
+The Christian Science Monitor also remains a well-respected non-religious paper which is especially noted for its international reporting and lack of partisanship.